stocks29/w3ws/README.md

 important to you, you will need to handle this yourself.
 The return value from the handler is ignored.

+#### Removed Events

+There are a few composable handlers included which can be used to filter out removed events:

+- `W3WS.Handler.TimedRemovalHandler`
+- `W3WS.Handler.BlockRemovalHandler`

 ### RPC Calls

 It is also possible to use the underlying `W3WS.Rpc` API directly.
 This is a lower-level library